pybamm-team/PyBaMM/CONTRIBUTING.md

 ### Building the documentation

 To test and debug the documentation, it's best to build it locally.
-To do this, make sure you have the relevant dependencies installed (see [installation](#installation)), navigate to your PyBaMM directory in a console, and then type:
+To do this, navigate to your PyBaMM directory in a console, and then type:

 ```
-cd docs
+tox -e docs
-make clean
-make html
 ```

-Next, open a browser, and navigate to your local PyBaMM directory (by typing the path, or part of the path into your location bar).
-Then have a look at `<your pybamm path>/docs/build/html/index.html`.
+And then visit the webpage served at http://127.0.0.1:8000.
+Each time a change to the documentation source is detected, the HTML is rebuilt and the browser automatically reloaded.

 ### Example notebooks